tgirke/GEN242/content/en/tutorials/github/github.md

     ```

-## Important: Authentication for Private GitHub Repositories!
+### Authentication with Private GitHub Repositories!

 In order to work with _private GitHub repositories_ like the ones used in GEN242, users need to activate in their GitHub account under `Settings` as authentication method either a [personal access token](https://bit.ly/3u8GRkT) or an [SSH Key](https://bit.ly/3KcWixN).
 The latter SSH Key method is usually preferred.
 To commit to a private GitHub repository from the HPCC cluster, you need to generate an SSH Key from your home account using